H3licopter/beanstalk/README.md

 ---

 ## Current Goals
-  - Finish implementing all basic scene styling and keywords
+  - Finish implementing all basic scene styling and keywords for scenes
   - Finish implimenting constant folding and basic compile time evaluation
-  - Finish basic frontend codegen
-  - Dev server built into compiler tools
   - Basic scene components and reactivity implemented
-  - Cranelift backend for WASM generation
+  - Cranelift backend for full WASM codegen and wasm runtime compile targets
   - Complete all the basic features of the initial compiler so it can actually be downloaded and used easily